david90/USThing-iOSWorkshop-Session3and4/README.md

  You should be able to get the uploaded SKYAsset object, now you need to set it to your post and save it when you upload it.

+ [Step 8]

  - How do we get back the image?
 You can access the uploaded asset in the post record

  ```